lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 The SW manages the retun-by-HW registers.
 The contents are placed inside the SPI_DEVICE CSRs.
-The SW must maintain the other TPM registers outside of the SPI_DEVICE HWIP and use write/read FIFOs to receive the content from/ send the register value to the SB.
+The SW must maintain the other TPM registers outside of the SPI_DEVICE HWIP and use write/read FIFOs to receive the content from/ send the register value to the host system.

 When the SW updates the return-by-HW registers, the SW is recommended to read back the register to confirm the value is written.
 Due to the CDC issue, the SW is only permitted to update the registers when the TPM CS# is de-asserted.

 ### TPM Read

-1. The SB sends the TPM read command with the address.
+1. The host system sends the TPM read command with the address.
 1. The SW reads a word from TPM_CMD_ADDR CSR (optional cmdaddr_notempty interrupt).
   1. If the address falls into the return-by-HW registers and TPM_CFG.hw_reg_dis is not set, the HW does not push the command and address bytes into the TPM_CMD_ADDR CSR.
 1. The SW prepares the register value and writes the value into the read FIFO.